lnbits/hardware-wallet/README.md

 ![Bowser Wallet banner](assets/bowser.png)

-# LNbits Hardware Wallet

-> [!WARNING]
-> This hardware wallet is experimental.
-Test it on testnet first and only store
-> funds you are prepared to lose.

 The wallet can be used over Web Serial with the LNbits OnchainWallet extension, or air-gapped with the optional keypad and microSD card.